-In order to assess whether the institution has modelled its current and future simulated margin collateral correctly in accordance with Article 285(6) or (7) of the CRR, the ECB assesses that:
+In order to assess whether the institution has modelled its current and future simulated margin collateral correctly in accordance with Article 285(6) or (7) of the CRR, the ECB verifies that:

-1. the institution takes into account all relevant margin features of the respective contract;
+- 1. the institution takes into account all relevant margin features of the respective contract; - the institution has justified its assumptions regarding the date on which the collateral balance for the MPOR (for calculating EE(t) at the end of the MPOR) is no longer affected by margin-related cash flows (i.e. it is "frozen"); - the institution has justified its assumptions regarding the collateral composition of future margin calls in terms of non-cash collateral versus cash collateral and currencies used; - 4. if the institution jointly models collateral with the exposure in its exposure value calculations: - (a) the simulation properly addresses all the interest rate, foreign exchange and specific risks of the margin collateral, if relevant; - (b) the institution uses sufficiently granular asset buckets for modelling that are based on well-defined asset characteristics (e.g. ratings); - 5. if the collateral is not jointly modelled, the volatility adjustments to the collateral are applied in accordance with Articles 223 to 227 of the CRR; in cases where the definition of currency mismatches provided in the chapter on the CRR in the ECB Guide to Internal Models is used in order to account appropriately for foreign exchange risk, either by using the volatility adjustments or simulated foreign exchange rates at future grid points, the ECB verifies that this risk is properly captured against the reporting currency of the institution and that exposures are not systematically underestimated by the chosen approach; - if the collateral is jointly modelled or own estimates of volatility adjustments are used: - the treatment of non-cash margin collateral is consistent with the modelling of securities underlying the OTC or, if applicable, SFT positions;

-- the institution has justified its assumptions regarding the date on which the collateral balance for the MPOR (for calculating EE(t) at the end of the MPOR) is no longer affected by margin-related cash flows (i.e. it is "frozen"); - the institution has justified its assumptions regarding the collateral composition of future margin calls in terms of non-cash collateral versus cash collateral and currencies used; - 4. in the case that the institution jointly models collateral with the exposure in its exposure value calculations: - (a) the simulation properly addresses all the interest rate, foreign exchange and specific risks of the margin collateral, if relevant; - (b) the institution uses sufficiently granular asset buckets for modelling that are based on well-defined asset characteristics (e.g. ratings); - 5. in the case that the collateral is not jointly modelled, the volatility adjustments to the collateral are applied in accordance with Articles 223 to 227 of the CRR; in cases where the definition of currency mismatches as provided in the EGIM is used in order to account appropriately for foreign exchange risk, either by using the volatility adjustments or simulated foreign exchange rates at future grid points, the ECB verifies that this risk is properly captured against the reporting currency of the institution and that exposures are not systematically underestimated by the chosen approach; - in the case that the collateral is jointly modelled or own estimates of volatility adjustments are used: - (a) whether the treatment of non-cash margin collateral is consistent with the modelling of securities underlying an OTC derivative or, if applicable, SFT positions30; - (b) whether deviations from sub-paragraph (6)(a), i.e. inconsistent treatment; - (i) are justified by the institution; - (ii) do not lead to a systematic underestimation of exposures; - 7. reductions in exposure value owing to clauses in collateral agreements that require receipt of collateral when the credit quality of the counterparty deteriorates are excluded in modelling pursuant to Article 285(8) of the CRR, using complete listings of respective legal agreements provided by the institution.
+- (b) if a certain type of security is modelled in the IMM (or if an own estimate of volatility adjustment is applied) for the securities leg of an SFT, it is also jointly modelled (or an own estimate of volatility adjustment is applied) if being used as margin collateral; - (c) deviations from sub-paragraphs (6)(a) and (6)(b), i.e. inconsistent treatment, are; - (i) justified by the institution; - (ii) not material in terms of quantitative impact; - (iii) do not lead to a systematic underestimation of exposures; - 7. reductions in exposure value owing to clauses in collateral agreements that require receipt of collateral when the credit quality of the counterparty deteriorates are excluded in modelling pursuant to Article 285(8) of the CRR, using complete listings of respective legal agreements provided by the institution.